 It was a quick rest stop.
 Sitting by the well, Jesus waits as His disciples run into town to find lunch.
 That’s when she arrives.
-A woman from the nearby town come to draw water.
+A woman from the nearby town has come to draw water.
 At this time of day, in this heat, most avoid the well.
 But, for this woman, she prefers it this way.
 Quiet.
 Alone.
 No one to condemn and no one around to judge.
 You see, she is well known around town – but not in a good way.
 Her reputation and her story are full of shame.

 To Jesus, this comes as no surprise.
 He knows her story and He lays it all out.
 Five husbands and the man she now lives with is not her husband.
 Nothing is hidden from Jesus.
 There are no secrets here.
-And what does she do when she realizes Jesus knows her story?
+And what does she do when she realizes that Jesus knows her story?
 Does she run or hide?
 Just the opposite.
 She’s excited.
 She wants to know more.
 It’s as if she’s somehow been set free.

 Instead of being judged or condemned, she is loved.
 And that right there is the Gospel of Jesus Christ – grace covering sin and love replacing shame.
 Only when we experience the love and grace of Jesus Christ will our hearts and souls be truly satisfied.
 No longer will we need to run and hide, because all that we’ve done has been covered by all that Jesus did.
 Finally, the deepest longings of our hearts can be filled.

 If shame is the driving force of your life, you will never be satisfied.
 If you’re struggling with shame and unworthiness because of your story, stop running.
 Come before Jesus with your story and see what happens when your shame meets His grace.
 This is the satisfaction and joy our souls long for.
 This is the good news of the Gospel!

-Taken from a sermon by George Wright, Senior Pastor, Shandon Baptist Church, Columbia, S.C.
+Adapted from a sermon by Senior Pastor, George Wright, Shandon Baptist Church, Columbia, S.C.